ShunSakurai/easy_paste/README.md

 The basic procedure is the same as in 'Generating a table for quote'

 - Click "Calculate weighted words"
-- CSV files starting with "weighted_" is generated in the same folder as the original CSV files
+- CSV files starting with "weighted" is generated in the same folder as the original CSV files
-- The exported CSV file is automatically opened
-- You can change the check 100% matches options and the words per day options and the result updates accordingly
-- Total and subtotal are automatically calculated and corresponding row and columns are added
-- Beware that the time and weighted words are not rounded.
-Round the values if necessary using Excel's commands, etc.
 - You can choose the format from the following two formats

 ![task sheet](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_task_sheet.png)
 ![task sheet](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_task_sheet2.png)

+#### Editing and saving the table
+- Beware that the time and weighted words are not rounded.
+Round the values if necessary using Excel's commands, etc.
+- Total and subtotal are automatically calculated and corresponding row and columns are added
+- You can change the check 100% matches options and the words per day options and the result updates accordingly
+- After editing, save the file in a file format other than CSV to retain the equations.
+See [Equations are lost when re-saving the CSV](https://github.com/ShunSakurai/easy_paste#equations-are-los- when-re-saving-the-CSV)

 ## Answers to FAQ, and known issues and workarounds
 ### Equations are lost when re-saving the CSV
 When you save the weighted words table after editing it in Excel or Open Office, the equations are lost and only values are saved.
 After that, you cannot change the words/day and 100% review:Yes/No. To prevent this, try saving the file as Excel or Open Office formats.